Brad Copeland: Television career

 He formerly worked as writer and executive producer on Life in Pieces.

 Movie career

 Copeland wrote the screenplay for the 2007 film, Wild Hogs, which revolves around a group of wannabe bikers who encounter bikers from a dangerous New Mexican biker gang.
 The film was released on March 2, 2007; and stars Tim Allen, Martin Lawrence, William H. Macy and John Travolta.

-His other movie credits includes Yogi Bear, Coffee Town, in which he also directed, Ferdinand, Spies in Disguise, and Jerry & Marge Go Large.
+His other movie credits include Yogi Bear, Coffee Town, in which he also directed, Ferdinand, Spies in Disguise, and Jerry & Marge Go Large.

 Copeland will be writing the movie version of Knight Rider, as well as the film adaptation for the novel, Flora & Ulysses.